 $ openstack help overcloud deploy

-For more information, see Configuring a basic overcloud with the CLI tools in the Director Installation and Usage guide.
+For more information, see Creating the Overcloud with the CLI Tools in the Director Installation and Usage guide.

 The overcloud creation process begins and the director provisions your nodes.
 This process takes some time to complete.
 To view the status of the overcloud creation, open a separate terminal as the